2kranki/gen/README.md

 * Version is 0.1
 * Supports only SQLite
 * Still a work in progress
-* WARNING - genapp should generate an app, but the app will NOT work!
-Right now, I am just backing up so that I don't lose any work.
-I will remove this line when I have the apps working again.
-I have significantly changed things and am in the middle of it.
+* WARNING - genapp should generate an app, but the app will only work with SQLite!
+I will fix this in the near future.

 **Project Futures**: